G-20 Protests Turn Violent as Trump Arrives in Hamburg

 HAMBURG, Germany — Violent clashes broke out near the site of the G-20 Summit Thursday as German riot police confronted thousands of protesters demonstrating amid the arrival of President Donald Trump.

-Dubbing their protest "Welcome to Hell," upwards of 10,000 people belonging to an array of anti-Trump and anti-capitalist groups — many wearing masks — attacked authorities, set fires, hurled rocks at officers and buildings, chanted slogans and touted angry banners as part of their efforts to disrupt the global conference set to kick off just miles away.
+In a protest that some called "Welcome to Hell," upwards of 10,000 people belonging to an array of anti-Trump and anti-capitalist groups — many wearing masks — attacked authorities, set fires, hurled rocks at officers and buildings, chanted slogans and touted angry banners as part of their efforts to disrupt the global conference set to kick off just miles away.

-German riot police, in turn, attempted to disburse the unruly crowds with tear gas, smoke bombs and water cannons.
+German riot police, in turn, attempted to disperse the protesters with tear gas, smoke bombs and water cannons.

-At least seven Hamburg police officers were injured in the melee after unruly crowds chucked stones and bottles at them, authorities said.
+At least 15 Hamburg police officers were injured in the melee after unruly crowds chucked stones and bottles at them, authorities said.
+Three officers were hospitalized, including one who suffered an eye injury caused by a firecracker that exploded in the officer's face.

-"The demonstration's called 'Welcome to Hell' and I think it says everything," Nils, 21, told NBC News.
+"The demonstration's called 'Welcome to Hell' and I think it says everything," Nils Thiergarten, 21, told NBC News.

 Others were more specific in explaining their outrage.

-"I don't think it's fair that only 20 countries" — the wealthiest 20 on the planet — "are making all the economic decisions of the world," Eulalia Gomez, from Spain, told NBC News.
+"I don't think it's fair that only 20 countries" — the wealthiest 20 on the planet — "are making all the economic decisions of the world," Eulalia Gomez, from Spain, said.

 Some protesters were holding wine or beer, drinking casually while observing the chaos from the outer edge of the fray.